 Figure 5.12: The factorial computation expressed in Cinnameg.
-The loop control variables are k and m.
-They are both initialized to 1.
-A loop is an expression; each exitcase tells the value that the expression produces.
+The loop control variables are k and m and both are initialized to 1.
+A loop can be an expression if it starts with Loop; each exitcase tells the value that the expression produces.
 When $k \geq n$, the loop exits and produces value m.
 Otherwise, the loop continues back to its top, replacing the values of k and m by k+1 and m(k+1), respectively.
 The loop syntax makes it impossible to omit the initialization or the update.